Sam Phillips

-Samuel Cornelius Phillips (January 5, 1923 – July 30, 2003) was an American record producer.
+Samuel Cornelius Phillips (January 5, 1923 – July 30, 2003) was an American disc jockey, songwriter and record producer.
 He was the founder of Sun Records and Sun Studio in Memphis, Tennessee, where he produced recordings by Elvis Presley, Roy Orbison, Jerry Lee Lewis, Carl Perkins, Johnny Cash, and Howlin' Wolf.
 Phillips played a major role in the development of rock and roll during the 1950s, launching the career of Presley.
 In 1969, he sold Sun to Shelby Singleton.

 Phillips was the owner and operator of radio stations in Memphis; Florence, Alabama; and Lake Worth Beach, Florida.
 He was also an early investor in the Holiday Inn chain of hotels and an advocate for racial equality, helping to break down racial barriers in the music industry.

 Early life

 Phillips was the youngest of eight children, born on a 200-acre farm near Florence, Alabama to Madge Ella (née Lovelace) and Charles Tucker Phillips.
 Sam's parents owned their farm, though it was mortgaged.
 As a child, he picked cotton in the fields with his parents alongside black laborers.
 The experience of hearing black laborers singing in the fields left a big impression on the young Phillips.
 Traveling through Memphis with his family in 1939 on the way to see a preacher in Dallas, he slipped off to look at Beale Street, at the time the heart of the city's music scene.
 "I just fell totally in love," he later recalled.

 Phillips attended the now defunct Coffee High School in Florence.
 He conducted the school band and had ambitions to be a criminal defense attorney.
 However, his father was bankrupt by the Great Depression and died in 1941, forcing Phillips to leave high school to look after his mother and aunt.
 To support the family he worked in a grocery store and then a funeral parlor.

 In 1942, Sam, 19, met Rebecca "Becky" Burns, 17, his future wife, while they were both working at WLAY radio station in Sheffield, Alabama.
 He was an announcer and she was still in high school and had a radio segment with her sister as 'The Kitchen Sisters' where they played music and sang.
-A January 18, 2013 article in the Alabama Chanin Journal honoring Becky quoted Sam as saying, "I fell in love with Becky's voice even before I met her."
+A January 18, 2013, article in the Alabama Chanin Journal honoring Becky quoted Sam as saying, "I fell in love with Becky's voice even before I met her."
 Becky described her first encounter with Sam to journalist Peter Guralnick: "He had just come in out of the rain.
 His hair was windblown and full of raindrops.
 He wore sandals and a smile unlike any I had ever seen.
 He sat down on the piano bench and began to talk to me.
 I told my family that night that I had met the man I wanted to marry."
 They wed in 1943 and went on to have two children in a marriage that ended in 1960.
 Becky Phillips died in 2012, aged 87.